 Notwithstanding such ritual constraints and dangers, the elaborate and sophisticated designs produced by Polynesian tattoo masters are some of the most incredible artistic endeavors to be created in any medium worldwide.
 Aside from such visual and aesthetic considerations, however, most of our knowledge of Polynesian tattoo culture as it existed in the pre-contact and early historical periods is based on the observations of Westerners who, for a variety of reasons, sought to understand and abolish it (e.g., missionaries) at the same time.
 Although this documentary evidence is necessarily shaped by the imperfect perspectives and biases of non-indigenous foreigners, their testimony offers one of the only windows into this largely vanished world; a world that I will attempt to uncover in the following pages of this article.

-Tohunga used a range of uhi (chisels) made from albatross or whale bone, which were attached to a wooden handle, and struck with a mallet.
-The Maori technique was more distinct than other Polynesian forms of hand-tapped tattooing because the designs created looked like grooves carved into the skin.
-Thus, it is more appropriate to call Maori tattooing “skin-carving.”
+Tohunga used a range of hand-tapping tools and also uhi (chisels) made from albatross or whale bone, which were attached to a wooden handle, and struck with a mallet.
+The chiseling technique was more distinct than other Polynesian forms of hand-tapped tattooing because the designs created looked like grooves carved into the skin.
+Thus, it is more appropriate to call this form of Maori tattooing “skin-carving.”

 Tattoo artists required that “perfect” work must be paid for accordingly, as in the following song that was chanted by the tattooist: